-Although a few will opt to sell their home privately, the overwhelming majority of people will use an estate agent.
-Estate agent fees can vary wildly (between 0.75% and 3.0% of the agreed selling price + VAT) depending on the type of contract you choose, but the current average high street price is estimated between 1.5% and 1.8%.
-Given that the current average property price in the UK is worth around £220,000, the fee on such a sale would amount to well over £3,000.
-It’s also worth bearing in mind that some estate agents will quote a fee excluding VAT costs (currently rated at 20%), so always make sure that the charge is clearly stated.
+Most people will use an estate agent to sell their home.
+High street estate agent fees vary between 0.75% and 3.0% of the agreed selling price + VAT depending on the type of contract you choose, with the average commission in 2020 estimated by the Advisory to be 1.2% + VAT for a sole agency agreement on a no sale no fee basis.
+Given the current average property price in the UK is around £250,000, the fee on such a sale would amount to £3,000 + VAT.
+Some estate agents will quote a fee excluding VAT costs (currently rated at 20%), so always make sure that the charge is clearly stated.

-Remember, you’re perfectly allowed to try and negotiate on fees.
-We’d always recommend sellers try and get agents to agree to a fee of 1%+VAT.
 It’s also important to read the contract carefully for any hidden marketing costs.
 Estate agent contracts can be complicated and may include some clauses you really don’t want to agree too.
-Before signing anything read our guide on what to watch out for.
+Before signing anything read our guide on estate agent contracts what to watch for.

 Home improvement costs

 In addition to any major repairs you may have to undertake, some estate agents will recommend that you consider basic home improvements in order to increase the desirability of a property or to facilitate a speedier sale.
 Obviously the cost of such improvements will vary according to the work needed.
 See our guide: How to make your home more valuable and saleable